zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 You can exercise your English by listening to the w onderful scripts by our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 We hope that you'll come back next time here on ESL Po dcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2012 by the  Center for Educational Development.

 # Getting Rid of Bugs and Rodents